-Your biggest investment requires seasonal maintenance to ensure it continues to run smoothy.
-Winter can be hard on your home, but properly preparing for the snow, sleet and ice can help prolong the life of your landscaping and home’s mechanical systems.
+As one of your most important investments, your home deserves the right care to keep it running smoothly year-round.
+Winter can be tough, but with the proper preparation for snow, sleet, and ice, you can protect your landscaping and home’s mechanical systems.
 Download our Winter Maintenance Checklist and never miss a step again.

 Inspect Your Home for Leaks and Cracks

-Even with a new-build home, one of the most important steps to winterizing your home is to inspect both your interior and exterior for any leaks or cracks; this will ensure that heat remains in the house and the cost of your heat bills don’t rise dramatically.
-Be sure to check window sills, window latches and locks and the concrete foundation in your basement, then seal using the appropriate method (usually caulking for gaps less than a quarter inch wide).
+Even with a new-build home, one of the most important steps in winterizing your home is to inspect both your interior and exterior for any leaks or cracks; this will ensure that heat stays in the house and prevent your heating bills from rising dramatically.
+Be sure to check window sills, window latches and locks, and the concrete foundation in your basement, then seal any gaps using the appropriate method (usually caulking for gaps less than a quarter inch wide).

 Check and Change Your Furnace Filter

 Your furnace is what heats your home, so there’s nothing more important than ensuring that it’s ready to run through the cold winter months.
-Check and replace your furnace filter to ensure that it’s performing optimally and that air flow isn’t restricted; during the winter, check that snow hasn’t accumulated in the air intake and exhaust vents of your furnace after a heavy snowfall.
-Depending on what filter you have, it should be changed every 2 to 3 months (the longer you go without replacing it, the more dust will build up in your home).
-You can also select to have your furnace professionally inspected and cleaned annually; standard tune-up fees generally start from $100 to $150 per unit.
+Check and replace your furnace filter to ensure it’s performing optimally and that airflow isn’t restricted.
+During the winter, check that snow hasn’t accumulated in the air intake and exhaust vents of your furnace after a heavy snowfall.
+Depending on the type of filter you have, it should be changed every 2 to 3 months (the longer you go without replacing it, the more dust will build up in your home).
+You can also choose to have your furnace professionally inspected and cleaned annually; standard tune-up fees generally start from $100 to $150 per unit.

 Don’t forget: To clean your ERV (Energy Recovery Ventilation).
 To learn how, watch our How To Clean Your ERV video.